Interdepartmental

 IDP 325 Art/Math Studio (4 Credits)

 This course is a combination of two distinct but related areas of study: studio art and mathematics.
 Students are actively engaged in the design and fabrication of three-dimensional models that deal directly with aspects of mathematics.
-The class includes an introduction to basic building techniques with a variety of tools and media.
+The course includes an introduction to basic building techniques with a variety of tools and media.
 At the same time each student pursues an intensive examination of a particular-individual-theme within studio art practice.
 The mathematical projects are pursued in small groups.
 The studio artwork is done individually.
-Group discussions of reading, oral presentations and critiques, as well as several small written assignments, are a major aspect of the class.
+Group discussions of reading, oral presentations and critiques, as well as several small written assignments, are a major aspect of the course.
 Limited to juniors and seniors.
 Instructor permission required.
 Enrollment limited to 15. {A}{M}

 Spring